Life Jacket Loaner Program

 Open water drownings most often occur within a few feet of safety.
 Most drowning victims had a life jacket available and chose not to wear it.
+The lifejacket loaner program was created to make lifejackets available lakeside.

 Ryan Thomas was an active 21-year-old who knew how to swim.
 He was an experienced boater.
 But one warm October day, Ryan drowned 20 feet from the dock.
 Investigations could not conclude what caused Ryan to drown.
 The only thing his family knows is that he might not have lost his life if he had worn a life jacket.